Supercolony-net/PSPs/PSPs/drafts/psp-34.md

     }
   ],
   "docs": [
-    " Returns the approved account ID for this token if any."
+    "Returns the approved account ID for this token if any."
   ],
   "mutates": false,
   "name": [
-    "PSP30",
+    "PSP34",
     "get_approved"
   ],
   "payable": false,